 Slowly add the sifted icing sugar and beat on a medium speed until the mixture is smooth and fully combined.

-Once the muffins have cooled, spread the frosting over the top and ENJOY!!.
+Once the muffins have cooled completely, spread the frosting over the top and ENJOY!!.

 Questions & comments welcomed